syalanurag1991/LiveStreamFromHoloLens/ReadMe.txt

  a) HoloLens is a client that looks for a receiving server
  b) Enter the IP address and Port Number of the receving server (which can be another Unity app)
  c) REMOVE ANY FIREWALL RESTRICTIONS - allow Unity to send and receive messages
-3. The folder "App" already has a generated project, just deploy on HoloLens

 References